longouyang/nosub/README.md

 (todo: windows)

-Next, make a subdirectory called `aws` in your home directory (`~`) and in it place your AWS authentication credentials in a file called `credentials`.
+Next, make a subdirectory called `.aws` in your home directory (`~`) and in it place your AWS authentication credentials in a file called `credentials`.
 Use this format:

 ```
 [default]